Power (international relations): Power as a goal

-The primary usage of "power" as a goal in international relations belongs to political theorists, such as Niccolò Machiavelli and Hans Morgenthau.
-Especially among Classical Realist thinkers, power is an inherent goal of mankind and of states.
-Economic growth, military growth, cultural spread etc. can all be considered as working towards the ultimate goal of international power.
+The view that hegemony is a goal in international relations has long been discussed by political theorists.
+Philosophers such as Thucydides, Niccolò Machiavelli, Thomas Hobbes and Hans Morgenthau are thought to have provided a realistic portrait of this political aim.
+Especially among Classical Realist thinkers, political dominance is the aim of nation states.
 The German military thinker Carl von Clausewitz is considered to be the quintessential projection of European growth across the continent.
 In more modern times, Claus Moser has elucidated theories centre of distribution of power in Europe after the Holocaust, and the power of universal learning as its counterpoint.
 Jean Monnet was a French left-wing social theorist, stimulating expansive Eurocommunism, who followed on the creator of modern European community, the diplomat and statesman Robert Schuman.

 Power as influence

 Political scientists principally use "power" in terms of an actor's ability to exercise influence over other actors within the international system.
 This influence can be coercive, attractive, cooperative, or competitive.
 Mechanisms of influence can include the threat or use of force, economic interaction or pressure, diplomacy, and cultural exchange.

 Under certain circumstances, states can organize a sphere of influence or a bloc within which they exercise predominant influence.
 Historical examples include the spheres of influence recognized under the Concert of Europe, or the recognition of spheres during the Cold War following the Yalta Conference.
 The Eastern Bloc, the Western Bloc, and the Non-Aligned Movement were the blocs that arose out of the Cold War contest.
 Military alliances like NATO and the Warsaw Pact are another forum through which influence is exercised.
 However, "realist" theory attempted to maintain the balance of power from the development of meaningful diplomatic relations that can create a hegemony within the region.
 British foreign policy, for example, dominated Europe through the Congress of Vienna after the defeat of France.
 They continued the balancing act with the Congress of Berlin in 1878, to appease Russia and Germany from attacking Turkey.
-Britain has sided against the aggressors on the European continent—i.e. the German Empire, Nazi Germany, Napoleonic France or the Austrian Empire, known during the Great War as the Central Powers and, in World War II as the Axis Powers.
+Britain has sided against the aggressors on the European continent—i.e. the German Empire, Nazi Germany, Napoleonic France or the Austrian Empire, known during World War I as the Central Powers and, in World War II as the Axis powers.